azureleaf/study-notes/php/php_function.md

   - int / float
   - bool

-- Sometimes, implicit type conversion happens: when you pass integer 1 to the function which arg type is string, it will be automatically converted into string "1"
+- Sometimes, implicit type conversion happens:
+  - when you pass numerical 1 to the function which arg type is string, it will be automatically converted into string "1"